dyongerwen42/sol-trade-sdk/README.md

 - **Bloxroute**: The first parameter is API Token
 - **ZeroSlot**: The first parameter is API Token
 - **Temporal**: The first parameter is API Token
+- **FlashBlock**: The first parameter is API Token, Add the official TG support at https://t.me/FlashBlock_Official to get a free key and instantly accelerate your trades!
+Official docs: https://doc.flashblock.trade/
 - **Node1**: The first parameter is API Token, Add the official TG support at https://t.me/node1_me to get a free key and instantly accelerate your trades!
+Official docs: https://node1.me/docs.html

 ```rust
 use std::{str::FromStr, sync::Arc};